The dust has settled and we have to admit, Old Clare cleans up pretty good.

 As if Chippendale didn't have enough to offer already.
 The Old Clare Hotel will offer anything from pop-up markets to tastings over inspiring talks to art exhibitions and live music.

-The Old Clare Hotel is home to three new restaurants from esteemed chefs Sam Miller, Clayton Wells and Jason Atherton.
+The Old Clare Hotel is home to two restaurants from esteemed chefs Clayton Wells and Jason Atherton.
 Whether you spend Sydney’s abundant daylight hours at the beach, in boutiques or exploring the harbour, your nightlife and downtime are all sorted.

 Located in an imposing 1930s warehouse-style interior with six-metre-high ceilings and arched windows opening onto Kensington Street, Clayton Wells, formerly of Momofuku Seiobo, creates a frequently changing five-course menu, incorporating seasonal ingredients in a contemporary way.